AndroidPatch/APatchDocs/docs/kpm-usage-guide.md

 ### Load

-`Load` is a function that lets the kernel load KPMs directly.
+`Load` is a function that allows the kernel to load KPMs directly.
 KPMs installed this way will be loaded immediately.
-However, all Loaded KPMs will be lost after the next reboot.
+However, all loaded KPMs will be lost after the next reboot.

-The way of Load KPMs is familiar to installing APMs; the only difference is that you do not need to reboot your device after Loading KPMs.
+The way of load KPMs is familiar to installing APMs, with the only difference being that you don't need to reboot your device after loading KPMs.

 ### Install

 ::: tip ATTENTION
-KernelPatch and APatch have not yet implemented the "Install" function for KPMs.
-All descriptions below are speculative and describe the expected behavior of "Install" for KPMs.
+KernelPatch and APatch haven't yet implemented the "Install" function for KPMs.
+All descriptions below are speculative and describe the expected behavior of "Install" option for KPMs.
 :::

-`Install` is a function that installs KPMs similar to APM files into `/data/adb/kpmodules` or any similar directories.
+`Install` is a function that allows you to install KPMs similarly to APM files, in directories like `/data/adb/kpmodules` or any similar directories.
 KPMs installed by this way can be loaded during special events.